goropikari/DiracNotation.jl/README.md

 julia> dirac(op, leftdims, rightdims) ρ = 0.279|0⟩⟨0|+0.0423|0⟩⟨1|+0.203|1⟩⟨0|+0.0683|1⟩⟨1|

-julia> DiracNotation.set_properties(numhead=10, displayall=false)
+julia> DiracNotation.set_properties(numhead=10, displayall=false) # display numhead terms

 julia> op = rand(6,4);

-# if the state is not qubits system, you have to specify the dimension of domain and codomain explicitly.
+# if the system is not a qubits system, you have to specify the dimensions explicitly.
 julia> dirac(op, [2,3], [2,2])
 ρ = 0.362|00⟩⟨00|+0.167|00⟩⟨01|+0.469|00⟩⟨10|+0.0668|00⟩⟨11|+0.973|01⟩⟨00|+0.655|01⟩⟨01|+0.0624|01⟩⟨10|+0.157|01⟩⟨11|+0.586|02⟩⟨00|+0.576|02⟩⟨01| +...
 ```